snandasena/courseera_gpu_specilization_capstone_project/README.md

 ## License

-This code is released under the MIT License.
+This code is released under the Apache License.